2009–10 Tottenham Hotspur F.C. season: Month summary

-The FA Cup opened February for Tottenham, facing Leeds United in a fourth round replay following the 2–2 draw at White Hart Lane in late January.
+The FA Cup opened February for Tottenham, facing Leeds United in a fourth-round replay following the 2–2 draw at White Hart Lane in late January.
 Spurs took the lead at Elland Road midway through the first half with Jermain Defoe striking the ball home before Luciano Becchio equalised from close range at the end of the first half.
 Tottenham re-took the lead deep into the second half with Defoe's second before closing out the match in injury time with Defoe claiming a hat-trick and earning Spurs a place in the fifth round.
 Three days later, on 6 February, Spurs competed in their first Premier League match of the month, facing fellow top four contenders, Aston Villa at home.
 The game ended 0–0 with both teams earning a point in their quest for Champions League football.

-Tottenham then travelled to Molineux to play Wolverhampton Wanderers in a contest which Wolves took all three points.
+Tottenham then travelled to Molineux to play Wolverhampton Wanderers in a contest in which Wolves took all three points.
 A poor performance from Tottenham was punished by David Jones scoring the only goal of the game to secure the result for the relegation battlers.

 Spurs returned to FA Cup action four days later with an away trip to Bolton Wanderers.
 Under new management with Owen Coyle at the helm, Bolton took the lead midway through the first half with Kevin Davies scoring a predatory strike.
 Spurs, however, forced a replay with Defoe slamming home the equaliser in the 61st minute to take the tie back to White Hart Lane.

-Tottenham's away fixtures continued with a trip to Wigan, the team which succumbed to a 9–1 defeat in the reverse fixture earlier in season, Tottenham began the game well with a goal from Jermain Defoe and cruised to a 3–0 win with two late goals from the returning Roman Pavlyuchenko.
+Tottenham's away fixtures continued with a trip to Wigan, the team which succumbed to a 9–1 defeat in the reverse fixture earlier in the season, Tottenham began the game well with a goal from Jermain Defoe and cruised to a 3–0 win with two late goals from the returning Roman Pavlyuchenko.
 Three days later, Spurs played Bolton in the FA fifth round replay in which they sealed a path to the sixth round in a comfortable 4–0 win, two goals from Pavlyuchenko and two own goals, one from goalkeeper Jussi Jääskeläinen and defender Andy O'Brien.
 This sealed their place in the next round of the FA Cup.

 Spurs ended the month at home against Everton.
 Spurs controlled the first half and took the lead early through Roman Pavlyuchenko, with his fifth goal in three games, and a stunning Luka Modrić effort following good build-up play through Croatian compatriots Niko Kranjčar and Vedran Ćorluka.
 Everton responded in the second half with a strike from Yakubu, but the game ended 2–1 and Spurs ended February in the fourth Champions League place.